“Breathing is Life!”

 Almost unknown, yoga therapy can be a powerful ally on the path to well-being.
 Here’s everything you wanted to know about the practice but never dared to ask.

-To understand the origins of yoga therapy, you have to go to the West Coast of the United States and look at one person in particular: Larry Payne.
-A Californian, athletic, he was an advertising executive in Los Angeles and made a lot of money.
-On the surface, life was good.
-But in 1978, at 35, his body spoke out under the weight of stress.
-Payne saw his blood pressure rise and suffered from chronic back pain.
-Physiotherapy, medication… nothing worked.
+To trace the origins of this new complementary therapy, we need to go to the West Coast of the United States and focus on one person: Larry Payne.
+A Californian, athletic, and working in advertising in Los Angeles, Payne was making a lot of money and seemingly living the good life.
+But in 1978, at the age of 35, stress took its toll.
+His blood pressure skyrocketed, and he suffered from chronic back pain.
+Physical therapy, medication—nothing worked.
 Until one day, a friend took him to a yoga class.
 It was a revelation.
 For the first time in two years, his back pain disappeared.
 Payne felt reborn.
-He continued practicing yoga and left his advertising career to devote himself to the practice.
+He continued practicing yoga and eventually left his advertising career to dedicate himself fully to the practice.

-After a stint in India, he returned to Los Angeles and worked tirelessly to make yoga known as a complementary practice.
-He taught yoga, wrote several books, released videos, appeared on radio and TV shows, and in 1989, he became one of the founders of the International Association of Yoga Therapists (IAYT).
+After spending time in India, he returned to Los Angeles and worked tirelessly to promote yoga as a complementary practice.
+He taught yoga, wrote books, produced videos, appeared on radio and television, and in 1989, he co-founded the International Association of Yoga Therapists (IAYT).

 The association truly found its footing in the early 2000s.
-It aimed to make the profession of yoga therapist more professional.
-To do this, it was necessary to determine what really worked in yoga and why.
-This meant relying on science.
-That’s what the IAYT did.
-The association cataloged the scientific studies—more and more numerous—conducted on yoga therapy and certain chronic diseases.
-A milestone was reached in 2004 when the IAYT brought in conventional medicine professionals for the first time on its advisory board.
+Its mission was to be the voice of yoga therapy for the general public and within complementary and integrative medicine institutions.
+The IAYT began relying on science, compiling an increasing number of studies on yoga therapy and chronic illnesses.
+A major milestone was reached in 2004 when, for the first time, conventional healthcare professionals joined its advisory board.
 In 2007, the first yoga therapy symposium was held in Los Angeles.
-The association published standards for yoga therapist training in 2012.
-Today, the IAYT has 5,600 members from around fifty countries and 150 training schools.
-It’s the start of adulthood.
+The association published training standards for yoga therapists in 2012.

 A therapeutic yoga session is either one-to-one or in a small group.